ElektraInitiative/libelektra/doc/decisions/header_include.md

   // etc.
   ```

-We will set up the `build/include` directory to mirror the installed layout of header files.
+Only `build/include`, which is a copy of `src/include` after CMake processing, is added to the include path.
+The entire `build/include/elektra` directory is installed as-is, with the exact same directory structure and without any further processing.

-This makes the `#include <>`s work correctly, without having to add any extra include paths except `build/include`.
+This is enough for `#include <>`s to work.

 We will also enforce that the path in a `#include ""` always starts with a `./` and does not contain any `/../`.
 To do this, we will use a simple `grep` based script that runs as a test case and as an early part of the CI (like e.g., the formatting check).